mctools/simplebuild-dgcode/doc/source/simplehists.rst

 .. include:: wipwarning.rst

-This page concerns our custom histogram products for C++ and Python code, implemented as the simplebuild package ``SimpleHists``.
+This page concerns our custom histogram solution for C++ and Python code, implemented as the simplebuild package ``SimpleHists``.

 |SimpleHists|